-If you just want to send a solution directly to artist Jim Sanborn, he has a (very basic) website at http://kryptosclue.com, which was launched on November 19, 2010.
+If you just want to send a solution directly to artist Jim Sanborn, he has a (very basic) website at http://jimsanborn.net.
 If you wish to make your own public announcement, it is highly recommended that you get another cryptologist to verify your solution technique first.
-If you want to "timestamp" your solution, you should send an email to a mailing list such as sci.crypt or the Kryptos Group, or to both of the Kryptos Group moderators (and anyone else you trust) with a small amount of information that gives some proof that you solved it, but without giving everything away.
+If you want to "timestamp" your solution, you should send an email to the Kryptos Group, or to any of the Kryptos Group moderators (and anyone else you trust) with a small amount of information that gives some proof that you solved it, but without giving everything away.
 For example, you could say, "I've solved part 4.
 The first half of the plaintext says, 'Four score and twenty years.'"
 Then, you can communicate with people about the details of the system, but you'll still have the credit for the solution since no one else will be able to come up with the second half of the message until after you've told them how you did it.
 Once your method has been verified, the Kryptos Group will be happy to assist you with the drafting of a press release or other public announcement, as was done for the solution of the Cyrillic Projector.

 Q: What's to stop someone from saying they've solved Kryptos, even though they haven't?